ricketytoc/tp/docs/DeveloperGuide.md

 1. User requests to edit an employee with index and new details.
 2. EmployeeManager edits the employee.
-3. EmployeeManager shows an updated list of employees.
+3. EmployeeManager shows an updated list of employees.<br>
    Use case ends.

 **Extensions**